Skip to content

 1. For the testnet, magic bytes are [2, 0, 0, 1] (in decimal).
 For mainnet, [1, 0, 2, 4] (in decimal).

-2. For IPv4 or IP6 address bytes, "The result is in network byte order: the highest order byte of the address is in getAddress()[0].
-Please check Inet4Address.getAddress() or Inet4Address.getAddress() in Java's JDK for details.
+2. For IPv4 or IPv6 address bytes, "The result is in network byte order: the highest order byte of the address is in getAddress()[0]."
+Please check Inet4Address.getAddress() or Inet6Address.getAddress() in Java's JDK for details.

-3. For reference client, session id is currently used only to avoid connections to self
+3. For the reference client, the session ID is currently used only to avoid connections to self.

 Handshake Procedure#

-A peer is sending a handshake message, another replies.
-If there's no handshake got within handshakeTimeout, then the connection is dropped.
-Default value for handshakeTimeout = 30s
+A peer sends a handshake message, and another peer replies.
+If no handshake is received within the handshakeTimeout, the connection is dropped.
+The default value for handshakeTimeout is 30 seconds.